A Manufactured Housing Vocabulary Primer – MH Industry Terms

-Single Section: The single-section home is no more than 18-feet wide constructed in a linear fashion up to 90-feet in length, though most single-wide homes are purchased at approximately 1,080 square-feet (15×72’).
-Single-section manufactured homes typically are purchased for their affordability, and relative ease of mobility for trade or sale.
+Single Wide: The single wide home is no more than 18-feet wide constructed in a linear fashion up to 90-feet in length, though most of these homes are purchased at approximately 1,080 square-feet (15×72’).
+Single wide manufactured homes typically are purchased for their affordability and relative ease of mobility for trade or sale.

 What is a SIP?

 SIP: A SIP is a structurally insulated panel, built with a foam core sandwiched between a pair of structural facings, often made from oriented strand board (OSB).
 SIPS typically are designed for weight reduction, increased insulation and ease of installation as a wall, divider or similar architectural feature